-- 24 It is a key recommendation to clearly define the procedures and decision-making process of multi- - 25 stakeholder bodies.
-It is Important to ensure that the rules for decision making do not give dominant voice - to the most powerful at the expense of marginalised people or groups. - 27 Procedures, including housekeeping rules, for the functioning of the multi-stakeholder body should be - 28 designed and agreed by the members, including the following topics if relevant: - Virtual or physical meetings, or both
+It is a key recommendation to clearly define the procedures and decision-making process of multistakeholder bodies.
+Noting that systematic disempowerment has often led to elites controlling multistakeholder bodies, it is important that the procedures and rules for participating in discussions and decision making ensure that people from marginalised groups have equivalent voice to people from more powerful groups.

+Procedures, including housekeeping rules, for the functioning of the multi-stakeholder body should be designed and agreed by the members, including the following topics if relevant:

-- Venues, frequency and timing of meetings - Procedures through which notes and outcomes of meetings will be captured, consolidated, stored and communicated through appropriate channels - Procedures to ensure that every member speaks and that the contribution of everyone is registered and considered - The governance structure of the multi-stakeholder body and appointment of key positions such as chairperson and secretariat, preferably through elections or self-selection - A procedure for decision-making for the objectives and mandate of the multi-stakeholder body
+- Virtual or physical meetings, or both - Venues, frequency and timing of meetings - Procedures through which notes and outcomes of meetings will be captured, consolidated, stored and communicated through appropriate channels - Procedures to ensure that every member speaks and that the contribution of everyone is registered and considered

+- The governance structure of the multi-stakeholder body and appointment of key positions such as chairperson and secretariat, preferably through elections or self-selection - A procedure for decision-making for the objectives and mandate of the multi-stakeholder body - Conflict management mechanisms to handle disputes, conflict of interest and conflicts related to the body

-- Conflict management mechanisms to handle disputes, conflict of interest and conflicts related to the body. - Rules and procedures should take into account budgetary constraints and the policies and procedures of the entity responsible for the policy.
-They should be made available to the public. - The decision-making mechanism should be fair, so that no single stakeholder group can dominate and no stakeholder group can be marginalised.
-Options include: - Consensus: a decision is reached when no member has a sustained objection (i.e., all members are willing to 'live with' the decision) provided the right conditions have been created for people to express themselves without fear and to register their objections.
+Rules and procedures should take into account budgetary constraints and the policies and procedures of the entity responsible for the policy.
+They should be made available to the public.

+The decision-making mechanism should be fair, so that no single stakeholder group can dominate and no stakeholder group can be marginalised.
+Options include:

+- Consensus: a decision is reached when no member has a sustained objection (i.e., all members are willing to 'live with' the decision) provided the right conditions have been created for people to express themselves without fear and to register their objections.
 This approach takes into account the views of all members but may lead to less ambitious solution.
 It may also take time or may even be impossible to achieve.
 Where bodies aim to make decisions based on consensus, they should define and agree on an alternative decision-making mechanism at the start of the process, in case consensus cannot be achieved. - Majority voting: a decision is reached when a pre-defined proportion (e.g., 50% or 70%) of the members are in favour.
 This approach may ignore the views of minority and marginalised groups and lead their frustration. - Voting by sectors or constituencies: the members are organised by sector or constituency into chambers, or other groupings.
 For a decision to be approved, a defined proportion of all chambers must be in favour (e.g., 60% or 75%) plus a defined threshold (e.g., 51%) of the members within each chamber.
 This approach ensures that decisions cannot be made unless a majority in each sector agrees.
 It can be effective in building trust by reassuring stakeholder groups that their voice will be heard or, in the case of government, that they will not lose complete control.